nottaro/lit-blog/content/Post/AsianAustralianPoetryAndYu.md

 However, I highly recommend you have a look at his other anthologies too.
 I've provided a link to the poems discussed, but a list of his works can be found [here](https://www.poetryinternational.com/en/poets-poems/poets/poet/102-684_Yu)
 ![[8ntbiz.jpg]]

-Australia is no stranger to refugees and immigrants, with over 7.6 migrants living in Australia ([source](https://www.abs.gov.au/statistics/people/population/migration-australia/latest-release)).
+Australia is no stranger to refugees and immigrants, with over 7.6 million migrants living in Australia ([source](https://www.abs.gov.au/statistics/people/population/migration-australia/latest-release)).
 However, you may remember the "Stop The Boats" movement, initiated by former PM Tony Abbot, as a "decent, humane and compassionate" action against refugees ([source](https://www.bbc.com/news/world-australia-64898507)).
 This enforced the stigma against refugees and migrants, that was already prevalent in Australia, a predominantly Caucasian country, and provides an example of frequent discrimination against immigrants and refugees.
 ![[_129017665_8c7f685a-536a-4563-8c41-bb6bb6de367f 1.jpg]]

 The main idea of the poems I'll be discussing revolves around Ouyang's scathing criticisms on white Australia society, and their stigma towards immigrants and refugees, and their cultures